aka Alice: The Darker Side of the Mirror

 Selena Tibert (Alice), Doug Zwick (Lewis Carroll), Nathan Hamer (The Painter), Trey Hatch (The Doctor), Carolyn Hatch (The Queen), Si McGrady (The Caterpillar), Stephanie Brisky (Alice’s Sister), Andy Friedlander (Heroin Soldier), Lyndsey Bowen (Alice’s Mother)

 It is 1905.
-Alice is grieving after the death of her mother and is not happy at having to go to school in their new home.
+Alice is grieving after the death of her mother and is not happy at having to go to school where they have relocated.
 She keeps seeing a strange man wearing white shoes.
 While having tea in the garden with her sister, she follows the man with white shoes down a rabbit hole and finds herself in a bewildering world.
 As she passes through the world, encountering its variously mad and drug-induced denizens, and trying to find her way back home again, she has difficulty retaining her size and remembering who she is.

 The Other Side of the Mirror, although it appears to be more popularly known as Alice: The Darker Side of the Mirror, is an attempt to offer a modern interpretation of Alice in Wonderland (1865).
 We have seen this several times before with Alice’s Misadventures in Wonderland (2004), the tv mini-series Alice (2009), which offered a science-fictional take, Malice in Wonderland (2009) and Alyce (2011), even an Alice in Wonderland-themed slasher film with Alice in Murderland (2010).
 The implication that comes with a title like The Darker Side of the Mirror is that what we get is no longer a wholesome version of Alice in Wonderland but one where the characters are much darker if not sinister.